-- \Rightarrow Income Support - \Rightarrow Income-based Jobseekers Allowance - \Rightarrow Income-related Employment and Support Allowance - \Rightarrow Support under Part VI of the Immigration and Asylum Act 1999 - \Rightarrow the guaranteed element of State Pension Credit - ⇒ Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - \Rightarrow Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit - \Rightarrow Universal Credit Spirituality is all about when someone makes you go "Wow!" - Year 3 pupil THE GOVERNING BODY The Governing Body is an elected group of volunteers that meets regularly to discuss issues relating to the school and its success.
+- $\Rightarrow$ Income Support - $\Rightarrow$ Income-based Jobseekers Allowance - $\Rightarrow$ Income-related Employment and Support Allowance - $\Rightarrow$ Support under Part VI of the Immigration and Asylum Act 1999 - $\Rightarrow$ the guaranteed element of State Pension Credit - ⇒ Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - $\Rightarrow$ Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit - $\Rightarrow$ Universal Credit

+THE GOVERNING BODY

+The Governing Body is an elected group of volunteers that meets regularly to discuss issues relating to the school and its success.
 Individual governors have no power or responsibility except where the Governing Body has delegated a specific power to that individual.
 The strength of a Governing Body lies in its collective authority.
 Governors work in a close and balanced partnership with the Headteacher who, as the lead professional, has a duty to advise and assist the governing body to carry out its functions.

 Governors work with the Headteacher to make decisions about:

-- \Rightarrow Standards ensuring a strategic and systematic approach to - promote high standards of educational achievement - \Rightarrow Targets setting appropriate targets for pupil achievement - ⇒ Curriculum ensuring that the curriculum is balanced and broadly based, and that the Early Years Foundation Stage, National Curriculum and religious education are taught - \Rightarrow Reporting results reporting on assessments and examination results - \Rightarrow Policies deciding how, in broad strategic terms the school should be run - \Rightarrow Finance determining how to spend the budget allocated to the school - \Rightarrow Staffing deciding the number of staff, the pay policy and making decisions on staff pay - \Rightarrow Appointments appointing the head and deputy head teacher and other staff - \Rightarrow Discipline agreeing procedures for staff conduct and discipline - \Rightarrow Pupil Discipline agreeing procedures for pupil discipline - \Rightarrow Inspection follow-up drawing up an action plan after inspection There are different types of governors - those elected by parents (parent governors), those representing the staff (staff governors), those appointed by the Local Authority (LA governors) and co-opted governors.
+- $\Rightarrow\,$ Standards ensuring a strategic and systematic approach to promote high standards of educational achievement - $\Rightarrow$ Targets setting appropriate targets for pupil achievement - ⇒ Curriculum ensuring that the curriculum is balanced and broadly based, and that the Early Years Foundation Stage, National Curriculum and religious education are taught - $\Rightarrow$ Reporting results reporting on assessments and examination results - $\Rightarrow$ Policies deciding how, in broad strategic terms the school should be run - $\Rightarrow$ Finance determining how to spend the budget allocated to the school - $\Rightarrow$ Staffing deciding the number of staff, the pay policy and making decisions on staff pay - $\Rightarrow$ Appointments appointing the head and deputy head teacher and other staff - $\Rightarrow$ Discipline agreeing procedures for staff conduct and discipline - $\Rightarrow$ Pupil Discipline agreeing procedures for pupil discipline - $\Rightarrow$ Inspection follow-up drawing up an action plan after inspection

+There are different types of governors - those elected by parents (parent governors), those representing the staff (staff governors), those appointed by the Local Authority (LA governors) and co-opted governors.
 The term of office is usually 4 years.
-Governor photos The core values help you think about things in different ways Year 6 pupil UNIFORM It is expected that all children attending Rusper Primary School will wear school uniform: